 I am an independent scholar based in New York City.
-Educated and trained as both an art historian and theologian, I research and write about the intersection of art, religion, and contemporary life.
+Formally educated and trained as an art historian and theologian, I research and write about the intersection of art, religion, and contemporary life.

-My areas of interest include art of the U.S. from the late 17th to mid-20th centuries; womanist and liberation theologies; and the personal and cultural meanings of home.
+My areas of interest include the history of art production in the United States; womanist, postcolonial, and liberation theologies; and the personal and cultural search for home and belonging.

-I write, teach, and do research for museums, colleges, and both online and print publications.
-My independent scholarship occurs alongside my work on collaborative projects at cultural institutions and educational nonprofits.
+I write, teach, and do research for museums, colleges, and publications.
+My independent scholarship occurs alongside participation in collaborative projects based at cultural institutions and educational nonprofits.

 Photo by Gus Aronson